Hack Attack: Reception

 Two reviewers critiqued Davies's epilogue to Hack Attack that was critical of neo-liberalism.
 Gore wrote that "Davies may be on the side of the just.
 But he is as ideologically driven as those he despises.
 In the end, his real target is neo-liberalism, which 'has reversed hundreds of years of struggle' and undermined the protection offered by democratic governments to ordinary working people."
 Lloyd wrote that Davies made a mistake by ending the book "with a rant on neoliberalism.
 It's a subject too important for an epilogue of a few pages; it hasn't featured much in the preceding narrative; and it's hard to agree that it is triumphing in a country, the UK, with a mixed and quite regulated economy whose most popular institutions are the thoroughly socialised NHS and the publicly owned BBC – which, to be sure, the Murdoch papers paint as monsters."

 Positive reviews of Hack Attack were also written by Martin Hickman in The Independent, Erik Wemple in the Washington Post, Dan Kennedy in The Boston Globe, Kirkus Reviews, and Ryan Chittum in the Columbia Journalism Review.

 Awards and honours

 Hack Attack was longlisted for the Samuel Johnson Prize for Non-Fiction and shortlisted for the Financial Times and McKinsey Business Book of the Year Award.
 Esquire magazine named Hack Attack as one of their "5 of the Best Books About Journalism".

 Film adaptation

 It was announced in September 2014 that the American actor and producer George Clooney will direct a film adaption of Hack Attack, and co-produce the film with Grant Heslov, through their company Smoke House Pictures for Sony Pictures Entertainment.
 Clooney described Hack Attack as having "all the elements - lying, corruption, blackmail...The fact that it's true is the best part."
 At the 2019 Byline Festival, Davies said that Clooney was unable to raise $25 to $30 million to make the film as no one "wanted to invest in a project which would alienate Rupert Murdoch."

+It was then adapted in 2025 by Jack Thorne into a seven part TV drama for ITV called The Hack, starring David Tennant, Robert Carlyle, Eve Myles, & Toby Jones.